Letters In Animal Biology

 https://liabjournal.com/index.php/liab

 <p><strong><em>Letters in Animal Biology</em></strong> (<em>LIAB</em>) is an open access, peer-reviewed international journal that publishes the results of original research pertaining to animal biology. <em>LIAB</em> encompasses a broad range of topics on animal production, health, and welfare along with the fundamental aspects of genetics, physiology, nutrition, medicine, microbiology, biotechnology, biochemistry, reproduction, and animal products.
-Articles published in <em>LIAB</em> cover research topics on all domestic animals, birds, and companion animals; however, the topics on wildlife species, laboratory animals, and other aquatic species will be considered for publication as long as they have direct or indirect implications on animal production, health, or other biological aspects. <em>LIAB</em> publishes high quality research articles, reviews, short communications, and case reports.</p>Dr. Nasir Akbar Miren-USLetters In Animal Biology2584-0479The effects of Crocin from red saffron flower on the innate and humoral immune systems of domestic short hair cats
+Articles published in <em>LIAB</em> cover research topics on all domestic animals, birds, and companion animals; however, the topics on wildlife species, laboratory animals, and other aquatic species will be considered for publication as long as they have direct or indirect implications on animal production, health, or other biological aspects. <em>LIAB</em> publishes high quality research articles, reviews, short communications, and case reports.</p>Dr. Nasir Akbar Miren-USLetters In Animal Biology2584-0479Role of probiotics in the control of Salmonella infections in animals and humans

 https://creativecommons.org/licenses/by/4.0